 Steve was born and raised in Los Angeles and received an undergraduate degree in political science at the University of California at Berkeley.
 He worked for many years as a newspaper and magazine journalist in Los Angeles, Washington, D.C., and San Francisco, where he has lived for several years.

-Donate to the Production of Holy Secrets
+Donate to the Production of Holy Silence

 Donations are tax deductible.
 Gifts over $250 will receive a letter for tax purposes.

 DONATE BY CHECK